YuriyYakovlev/tg_bot_austria_it/README.md

 ## Introduction
-This chatbot was created in attenpt to protect the Telegram chat from spam.
+This chatbot was created in attempt to protect the Telegram chat from spam.
 This project is open and everyone can contribute to its development and improvement.

 ## Description
 The chatbot is designed to identify and block spam messages in group chats.
 The bot uses a number of technologies to filter content, which helps to ensure the cleanliness and security of the communication space.
 The bot's functionality includes user verification via CAPTCHA, monitoring messages for unwanted content, and dynamic access control to the chat.